-For we first need to get the Contact that is set in the regarding field on the Survey response record that was created.
+We first need to get the Contact that is set in the regarding field on the Survey response record that was created.

+Now add your Get Record step to get the Contact, but use the Party value from the previous activityparties step.
 Then we need to update that Contact record with the details about the Net Promoter Score they gave.

 Look for the four new NPS fields you created to be used for the most recent NPS info (in other words, NOT the ones with the word Previous in them).
 Use the fields from the Survey response field to update the NPS Score, the NPS Last Updated and the NPS Survey.
 Ignore the NPS Type field for now.

 Then look for the ones with the Previous in front, and update those pulling the fields from the Get record step.
 We are going to update the Previous fields with the current fields from the Contact.